code-dhruvg20/org-repos-files-setup/readme.md

 ### Troubleshooting
 In `.env`:
 - Pass `DEBUG_MODE`=true.
 All the debug logs will be printed on the screen.
-- Pass `DEL_FILES`=true.
-Delete all the files added to the Repositories.

 ### [octokit.github.io](https://octokit.github.io/rest.js/v18) API Calls in the Code